trujunzhang/App-1.4.26-2-fixed/contributingGuides/HOW_TO_BECOME_A_CONTRIBUTOR_PLUS.md

 ## What is a Contributor+ (C+)?
-C+ are contributors who are experienced at working with Ieatta and have gained the confidence of the internal Ieatta team.
+C+ are contributors who are experienced at working with Expensify and have gained the confidence of the internal Expensify team.
 Accordingly, they are allocated additional opportunities and responsibilities:
     - They review proposed solutions in external GitHub issues, validate them, and make recommendations to an internal Contributor Manager Engineer (CME).
     - Once a proposal has been accepted by a CME, the C+ will be the first person to review the pull request associated with that proposal.